Eva Chantava: Career

 She was born in Grevena and started her volleyball career at the age of 7 playing for her hometown's club, Grevena G.C.
 In 2005 at the age of 15, Chantava took the first big step in her career, when suddenly from playing against local teams, she found herself competing in the A1 league with Iraklis Thessaloniki (2005–2009) alongside great athletes.
 While she was playing for Iraklis she took the opportunity at the age of 16 to play with the Greece women's national volleyball team for the first time.

 After that and for the next two seasons (2009–11) she signed a contract with Olympiacos.
 On 16 April 2011, they won the Greek Cup, the first trophy for the women's club.
 Chantava was voted most valuable player.
-After a successful year for the club and her personally, she took another important step in her career and signed with Terre Verdiane Fontanellato (Italian 2nd league) for the 2011–2012 season.
+She then signed with Terre Verdiane Fontanellato (Italian 2nd league) for the 2011–2012 season.
 For the next season, she moved to Izmir and signed a one-year-contract (2012–2013) with Karşıyaka (Turkish 2nd league), and her team qualified for the final four of the Turkish cup, the first time in history of Turkish volleyball that a team from second division beat a team from first division and they played the final four of Turkish cup against Vakıfbank, Galatasaray and Eczacıbaşı.
 They took the 4th place.
 For the next season she turned back in Greece for the team of Nargile Vrilissia (1st division-Greece) and with very good performances she took the MVP of the year 2013–2014.
-After that, a very good opportunity came to her career opening a bigger door in the world of volleyball and for 2014–2015 she signed for Lokomotiv Baku (1st division-Azerbaijan).
+After that, she signed for Lokomotiv Baku (1st division-Azerbaijan).